 These colorful fruits boast even more vitamin C than oranges.
 Due to the scarcity of food in Europe during World War II, many British parents fed rose hips to their children to prevent them from starving.

-The fruit from the rose hip bush has often been used as both a diuretic and a laxative – as well as an immune system booster.
-They also have anti-inflammatory properties and may help fight cancer.
+The fruit from the rose hip bush has often been used as a diuretic, a laxative, as well as an immune system booster.
+They also have anti-inflammatory properties.

 Rose Hip Tea